 In March 2018 we co-initiated the International Waste Platform

-As a member we committed ourselves to align objectives with our partners at International Waste Platform
+As a member we committed ourselves to align objectives with our partners at International Waste Platform.

-Our collective expertise : insights in
+Our collective expertise

-- Multi-sector stakeholder network within our countries
+- follow a multi-sector stakeholder approach within our respective member countries

-Partners for progress in
+Partners for progress

 Representatives committed themselves to align objectives, to support the implementation of strategies of Ocean Action and Climate Action, as well as to share ideas, best practices, concepts, programs, knowledge and opportunities; including the reduction of plastic debris at the source, before it enters rivers and the coastal environment.